Geodels/gospl/docs/getting_started/installDocker.rst

 Kitematic
 ------------

-Kitematic is a program that provides a graphical user interface to the ``docker`` daemon and to Docker Hub.
+`Kitematic <https://kitematic.com/>`_ is a program that provides a graphical user interface to the ``docker`` daemon and to Docker Hub.

 Downloading a tagged image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The software is available for Windows, MacOS and Linux.
+The software is available for Windows, Mac OS X and Linux.
 Be aware that on linux the installation may differ depending on the distribution you are running.